jaumealonso/jaumealonso.github.io/_theses/Alonso2012.md

 ---
-title: "BSc Thesis: Closing the loop.
+title: "B.Sc. thesis: Closing the loop.
 Periodic orbits of some non-autonomous dynamical systems with applications to fluid dynamics"
 collection: publications
 permalink: /publication/Alonso2012
 date: 2012-06-26